Michaelpalacce/Docker/diagrams/README.md

 Some modifications to where the docker-entrypoint is stored as well as checking out specific tag(release).
 Alpine version did not want to build at all, so debian it is.

+### This is built using docker buildx builder

-Supports ARM64 and AMD64 processors
+Supports ARM64 and AMD64 processors.